-Best Medicare Supplement Plan for Basic Benefits
+Plan B: Best Medicare Supplement Plan for Basic Benefits

 Some beneficiaries just want a basic Medigap plan with no thrills.
 Medigap Plan B checks that box, with coverage for three types of out-of-pocket Medicare costs that Medicare beneficiaries may be more likely to face that can add up quickly:

 - Medicare Part A coinsurance

 Having those three areas covered means you will likely avoid some of the biggest potential Medicare charges you could face.
 This can help many beneficiaries enjoy some peace of mind with a simple plan that has everything they need and nothing they don’t.

 Plan N: Best Medicare Supplement Plan for Cost

 Cost is always important when shopping for health insurance, and some consumers will even place it as their top priority.

 High-deductible Plan G and high-deductible Plan F are typically the two lowest-cost Medigap plans available.
 Each of these plans requires beneficiaries to meet an annual deductible before the Medigap plan coverage kicks in.
 In 2021, the deductible for high-deductible Plan F and high-deductible Plan G is $2,370.

 This means that in exchange for a much lower monthly premium, you agree to pay up to $2,370 in 2021 for your covered services before your Medigap plan will cover most the rest of your out-of-pocket Medicare costs for the rest of the year.